tamanna-mehta/CMPE-258/Assignment-6/README.md

-2) MANDATORY : Build an CNN based image classifier (at least 3 - 5 categories) from a custom data set you acquire (either from images.google.com or other places
+2)CNN based image classifier from a custom data set acquired from google images

 Image classification of Dog Breeds